chancehudson/docker-libstorj/README.md

 Example `entrypoint.sh` that securely retrieves an environment file for a nodejs server.

-`CONFIG_BUCKET_ID` and `CONFIG_FILE_ID` are supplied as environment variables to download the file from storj.
+`DOTENV_BUCKET_ID` and `DOTENV_FILE_ID` are supplied as environment variables to download the file from storj.
 These parameters are less sensitive as they don't contain authentication information.

 ```
 #! /bin/sh